thecrossed/Paired-t-tests-on-performance-of-digital-children-picture-book-readers/README.md

 digital children picture book readers.

 The dataset contains 111,536 rows of user learning data unequally distributed on 72 digital books.
 The user page(sentence) score was evaluated from a third-party service embedded in our program.
-Our content team planned to use this evaluation score as an indicator to classify content difficulty levels.
-This analysis offered an overview for further research.
+Our content team planned to use this score as an indicator to classify content difficulty levels.
+This analysis offered an overview of the raw dataset for further research.

 My main steps are listed below:
 1) collect initial data from our database with SQL commands;